knice/site-robknight/about.md

 tags: [about, Jekyll, biography, work]
 ---

-I live and work in Santa Cruz, California with my wife and two cats.
-I've been writing, working and generally making signal & noise on the web since I stopped being a biologist in January of 2004.
+I live and work in Santa Cruz, California with my wife and cat.
+I've been writing, working and generally making things on the web since I stopped being a biologist in January of 2004.

-I also [take](http://instagram.com/robknight/) [photos](http://www.flickr.com/rknight/), get exercise, and impress my wife with useless knowledge of web/computer/Mac geekery.
+I love to take photos with my [phone](http://instagram.com/robknight/ "Rob Knight on Instagram") and  [DLSR](http://www.flickr.com/rknight/ "Rob Knighto on Flickr"), get exercise, and impress (read: *pester*) my wife with the web/computer/nerd things I learn every day.

-I currently work in the Communications & Marketing group at UC Santa Cruz.
-Just so we're clear, anything posted on this website is entirely my own opinion and does not in any way reflect the opinions of my employer.
+I currently work in the Communications & Marketing group at UC Santa Cruz, where I help oversee the [campus home page](http://www.ucsc.edu), [campus events calendar](https://events.ucsc.edu) [campus news site](http://news.ucsc.edu), and several other university web properties.
+Currently, we're feverishly working on a "responsive *retrofit*" of the campus web presence, set to launch in late- August.

 Thanks for stopping by.